jeremyglebe/TrIOLife/README.md

 # TermioLife
-Game of life enhanced using Termio.h
+Conrad's Game of Life implemented using my TrIO console library - with some extra features!